 The liability portion of your homeowners insurance policy protects you against lawsuits resulting from injury on your property or damage caused by your pets at someone else’s home.

-Additionally, your policy will provide no-fault medical coverage which means if your friend or family member is injured while at your home they can’t just submit their medical bills to your insurance company and their expenses will be paid.
+Additionally, your policy will provide no-fault medical coverage.
+This means if your friend or family member is injured while at your home they can just submit their medical bills to your insurance company and their expenses will be paid.

 - Potential Additional Living Expenses

 Additional living expenses (ALE) cover the costs of hotel bills, restaurant meals, and other expenses that are the result of having to live away from home due to an insured disaster.

 Your policy may include a time or spending limit in this area.
 Your insurance agent can provide you with these details.

 Most standard homeowners insurance policies do not cover flooding.
 However, homes located in high-risk flood areas with mortgages from government-backed lenders like Fannie Mae or Freddie Mac are required to have flood insurance.

 It’s important to note that “just one inch of floodwater can cause up to $25,000 in damage,” according to the Federal Emergency Management Agency (FEMA).
 There is typically a 30-day waiting period before your flood insurance goes into effect.
 So if you live in a flood-prone area don’t wait to buy flood insurance in addition to your standard policy.

 While earthquakes can occur anywhere, the high cost of earthquake insurance makes buying a policy outside of high-risk areas cost-prohibitive.
 If you do decide to add earthquake insurance to your standard homeowner's policy it will cover the cost to repair or rebuild your home (possibly even with earthquake-proof upgrades), your personal property, and ALE.